mausworks/tidier/README.md

 Below is an example configuration that works well with most React projects, it should serve as a good baseline for whatever project you are currently working on.

+By default, Tidier will ignore files specified in your project's `.gitignore`, but you can add additional patterns in the "ignore"-section in the configuration file if need be.

 ```json
 {
   "ignore": [ "**/build" ],